wp-plugins/wordpress-google-reader-widget/readme.txt

 == Installation ==

 First install the widgets plugin, the instructions can be found here (Included from Wordpress 2.2 on).
-Then copy greader.php to your wp-content/plugins directory.
+Then copy the directory to your wp-content/plugins directory.
 Enable the plugin in your wordpress administration and add it to your sidebar.

-== History ==
+== Changelog ==

+= 0.1 =
-* 06-05-2007 version 0.1: initial release
+initial release

+= 0.1.5 =
-* 29-12-2007 version 0.1.5: fixed small weird hex in feed bug
+fixed small weird hex in feed bug

+= 0.2 =
+remade code to use new widget class and simplepie, added advanced format parameter

 == Frequently Asked Questions ==